 From political commentary to mustering morale, the animation industry grew during the Second World War.
 During a time when almost every industry was tasked with supporting the war effort to stop the Axis powers from dominating the planet, cartoons went from entertaining the young to educating adults.
-In this three part series, ITM takes a look back at some of these works of art and the artists who created them during this Golden Age of Animation.
+In this three-part series, Inside the Magic takes a look back at some of these works of art and the artists who created them during this Golden Age of Animation.
 In this final chapter: Walt Disney’s contributions to the war effort.

 Not all of the Disney related propaganda produced for the “war to end all wars” was authorized by the Walt Disney Company.
 In 1934, Japanese artists used Mickey Mouse to show the evils of American imperialism.
 The cartoon is believed to be set in 1936 to mark the end of a Japanese-American naval treaty.